haguettaz/ChebLieNet/README.md

-# Group Equivariant ChebNets
+# GEChebNet:  A group-equivariant neural network to exploit anisotropies via anisotropic manifolds
 [Hugo Aguettaz], [Erik J Bekkers], [Michaël Defferrard]

 [Hugo Aguettaz]: https://people.epfl.ch/hugo.aguettaz
 [Erik J Bekkers]: https://erikbekkers.bitbucket.io/
 [Michaël Defferrard]: https://deff.ch/

-> We introduce group manifold graph neural networks, a novel approach designed  to  perform  anisotropic  convolution  on  data  lying on  a  group  manifold.
-> Recently, much  research  has  been  done  in  group  equivariant  neural  networks  and  graph  neural  networks.
-In this project, we combine both to create group graph equivariant neural networks, a stable andeasy to control algorithm.
-> Group equivariance is achieved via anisotropic spectral (Chebyshev) graph convolutions on graphs with anisotropic left-invariant Riemannian distance-based affinities encoded on the edges.
-> We show that this method gives promising results, performing better than isotropic kernels on CIFAR10, STL10, and ClimateNet while being highly adaptable.
-We discuss the different hyper-parameters of this approach and gives the first ablation study of such neural networks.
+We introduce Group Equivariant ChebNets, a group-equivariant method on (anisotropic) manifolds.
+Surfing on the success of graph- and group-based neural networks, we take advantage of the recent developments in the geometric deep learning field to derive a new approach to exploit any anisotropies in data.
+Via discrete approximations of Lie groups, we develop a graph neural network made of anisotropic convolutional layers (Chebyshev convolutions), spatial pooling and unpooling layers, and global pooling layers.
+Group equivariance is achieved via equivariant and invariant operators on graphs with anisotropic left-invariant Riemannian distance-based affinities encoded on the edges.
+Thanks to its simple form, the Riemannian metric can be used to model any anisotropy's intensities, both in the spatial and orientation domains.
+Hence we open the doors to a better understanding of anisotropic properties.
+We empirically prove the existence of (data-dependent) sweet spots for anisotropic parameters on CIFAR10.
+This crucial result is an evidence to the necessity of using tunable anisotropic kernels.
+We also evaluate the scalability of this approach on STL10 and ClimateNet, showing its great adaptability to diverse tasks and the benefit of using anisotropic kernels.

 [PyTorch]: https://pytorch.org